jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 ## Future iterations

-- Port TVMLKit code to SwiftUI so it can be used with iPads etc.
+- Port Apple TV app TVMLKit code to SwiftUI so it can be used with iPads etc.
 - Run scripts and tools more frequently => "when needed"

 ---